 Any woman, who was in agreement with the purpose of the United Church Women and who was willing to contribute her prayers, gifts and services for the work of the church in the world and who was a member of any United Church women’s group (i.e. WMS, WA, Ladies’ Aid, Women’s Federation, Mission Circle) at midnight, December 31, 1961.

 2017 marked the 55th Anniversary of the UCW in Canada.
 The theme and logo, “Celebrating Spirit” recognized the spirit of the women involved with UCW groups since 1962.
 Nowhere has this spirit been more alive than here at Edith Rankin Memorial United Church.
 To this day, an amazing group of UCW women continue to follow in the footsteps of our charter members by joining together “in Christian witness, study, fellowship and service”.
-During 2017 many of the twenty-one charter members of ERMUC received a special 55th anniversary pin.

 Who Can Belong?

 All women of the congregation are welcome at any unit or general meeting.
 If you wish further information on the life and work of the United Church Women, please contact our Membership Convener, Barb O’Neill at 384 8143, or our President, Margaret Merkley at 532-8490.